AI-Enabled-Software-Testing/Hyperparameter-Tuning-Search-Project/README.md

 * It is intended for quick experiments, visualizations, and debugging with a single optimizer.

 ### Run a Full Experiment
-* You can run a quick hyperparameter search based on this script:
+* You can run a full hyperparameter search based on this script:
 ```bash
 python scripts/run_experiment.py
 ```